sighupio/fury-getting-started/fury-on-eks/README.md

 ## Step 4 - Explore the distribution

-🚀 Now that the distrbution is finally deployed, you can explore some of the features.
+🚀 Now that the distribution is finally deployed, you can explore some of the features.

 ### Setup local DNS

-To access more easily the ingresses, you will configurure your local DNS to resolve the address of the ingresses to the internal loadbalancer IP:
+To access the ingresses mmore easily , you can configurure your local DNS to resolve the address of the ingresses to the internal loadbalancer IP:

 1. Get the address of the internal load balancer: